-There are generally two ways that an inventor can make a profit from his invention.
-In rare circumstances, the inventor will start a new business to make, market and sell his invention.
-However, this is pretty rare as there are more inventors that would rather invent than run a business.
-What happens more often is that an inventor that gets a patent on a new idea will license or assign the rights to his invention to another person or company.
+After spending so much time and mental energy coming up with a novel invention, you will want to figure out how to monetize it.
+There are generally two ways you can make a profit from your invention.
+In rare circumstances, entrepreneurial inventors may start a new business to make, market, and sell the invention.
+But this is pretty rare as there are more inventors that would rather invent than run a business.
+What happens more often is that an inventor, after getting a patent, will license or assign the rights to the invention to another entity.

-The license is most often in the form of a contract that gives the company developing the invention the right to make, use and sell the invention in exchange for giving the inventor a license fee and royalty payments.
-Royalty payments are normally calculated as a percentage of the net revenues from the invention, or they can be payments for each unit sold that uses the invention.
+The license is most often in the form of a contract that gives the licensee the right to make, use, and sell the invention in exchange for giving the inventor a license fee and royalty payments.
+Royalty payments are normally calculated as a percentage of the net revenues from the invention, or they can be payments for each unit sold.

 For example, suppose that one company holds a patent on a new type of bicycle frame, and that another company holds a patent on a new type of bicycle wheel.
 If a bike consisting of the new frame and the new wheels is very desirable in the marketplace, the two companies could decide to cross-license their patents in order for them to make the most money possible.

 If, by some chance, an employee is not subject to an assignment clause under his employment contract, the employer may still be able to demand an assignment of rights to an invention under the "employed to invent" doctrine.
 Under this doctrine, if an employee is employed (even without an employment contract) to accomplish a task or set goal, or is hired with the intent to develop a new invention, the employer will still own all rights to the subsequent invention.
-This doctrine was developed from a case decided by the United States Supreme Court.

-If an employer is only granted a shop right to an invention, this means that the employee-inventor retains ownership rights to the invention itself, but the employer gets the right to use the invention without paying the employee.
+However, even with the "employed to invent" doctrine in place, there are still circumstances where an employer will only receive a "shop right" to an invention.
+This means the employee-inventor retains ownership rights to the invention itself, but the employer gets the right to use the invention without paying the employee.
 Shop rights result only when the employee-inventor uses an employer's resources (shops, materials, time) to create an invention.